 Something that can be disappointing about academic conferences is that you spend the majority of your time indoors, in fluorescent lit rooms, and don’t get to see much of the cities or towns you are visiting.
 In this case, however, I’d been to Seattle before, and ultimately, none of that mattered.
 Much like in 2016, the range of presentations, artist talks, and conference events were deeply fascinating and intellectually stimulating, I never felt like I wanted to be anywhere else throughout.

 One of my favorite aspects of this conference was the activity on Twitter.
 Using the #ICAF2017 hashtag, attendees shared insights from each other’s presentations, discussed topics tangential to presentations, and posted pictures of presenters and of their own notes and sketches.
-Among these, the notes Leah Misemer and Maggie Galvan shared were most notable, colorful and concise.
+Among these, the notes Leah Misemer and Margaret Galvan shared were most notable, colorful and concise.
 I ended up using them to help remind me of elements of the presentations, and reproduce some of them here (with their permission).
-You can see all of Leah’s “sketchnotes” on her Twitter feed, and Maggie’s can be found in the notes section of the art page at her website.
+You can see all of Leah’s “sketchnotes” on her Twitter feed, and Margaret’s can be found in the notes section of the art page at her website.

 And so, what follows is a very rough sketch of an overview of the conferences events, with two caveats: